Skip to content

 prompt(message: "...", tools: tools, tool_choice: "auto")

-# Force the model to use a tool
+# Required - Force the model to use at least one tool

 prompt(message: "...", tools: tools, tool_choice: "required")